eszter-pai/clembench/games/dnd/README.md

 ![image](https://github.com/user-attachments/assets/c7826dbd-bbdb-4654-815a-01d2d883d3cc)

+Transcripts folder for 4 models under the same condition (hard and guided with 2 wizards) are in the folder `transcripts_2wizards_hard_guided`

 ## Results

 Results can be found in the `results` directory of the main branch.
 We ran all 4 game modes on 4 different cLLMs, and additionally ran llama-3.1-8b on guided-reprompt.
 Files are named by mode; in order to run evaluation, results directories must be renamed 'dnd'.